rChrisb/holbertonschool-shell/permissions/README.md

 - The file olleh will be in the working directory
 -----------------------------------------------
 ### <p align=center>`11.
 Directories`</p>
+Create a script that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.
+Regular files should not be changed.

 -----------------------------------------------
 ### <p align=center>`12.
 More directories`</p>